Montebello Design Centre: History

 Situated beneath Devil's Peak, the design centre stands in what was once a substantial tract of woods.
 Described on 6 May 1652 as a, "fine, large forest of very tall, straight growing trees" these lands were the hunting and grazing grounds of the Khoisan Cochoqua people.
 Remnants of these original forests can still be seen on the lower slopes of the mountain.
 The Dutch East India Company established the brewer Ruttgert Menssink on the site in 1696.

 By the late 19th century the area was an outlying suburb of Cape Town.
-After passing through several owners, Daniel Cloete built the existing homestead in about 1875 that later became the South African College School's Michaelis House.
+After the break-up of the original Pappenboom Estate, Daniel Cloete, owner of the Newlands Brewery, purchased a section of the Pappenboom estates and built a mansion.
+This existing homestead later became the South African College School's Michaelis House.
 The adjacent face brick stables currently housing the Montebello Design Centre were built in about 1880.
 The complex is considered one of the finest of its period in South Africa.

 Cape Town brewer Anders Ohlsson purchased the estate from Cloete in 1888 and named it Montebello.
 Ohlsson, who established Ohlsson's Brewery on the site sometime after 1881.

 Montebello sits on the site of the brewery's stables which housed the horses that helped support the brewery's logistical operations.
 The site was sold to the randlord Max Michaelis in 1919 when automotives started replacing horse-drawn wagons.
 His son, the artist Cecil Michaelis, first experimented with South African clays and kaolin in the late 1940s.